catalyzeio/stratum-docs/concepts/organizations.md

 An **Organization** is a group of user accounts, usable across all Datica products.
 Typically, an organization maps to (and is named after) your company.
 Organizations are created for you during the provisioning process.
 It is possible to be a member of multiple organizations.

-In [The Platform](https://datica.com/platform), each [environment](/compliant-cloud/articles/concepts/environments) belongs to a single organization.
+On [The Platform](https://datica.com/platform), each [environment](/compliant-cloud/articles/concepts/environments) belongs to a single organization.

 ## Groups
 Every user in an organization can belong to any number of groups ([more on "groups" and how to manage them](/compliant-cloud/articles/concepts/acl-groups)).
 Groups, via ACLs, allow their members to access Datica resources and products.
 You can create and delete groups as you see fit.
 When a new organization is created an **Admins** group will be created automatically.
 Typically, an organization only has a few **Admins**.